gyulanemeth/bluefox.email/docs/api/index.md

 Authorization: Bearer YOUR_API_KEY
 ```

-Create and manage keys under **Project Settings > API Keys** in the app, or via the `/v1/projectId/{projectId}/api-keys`
+Create and manage keys under **Project Settings > API Keys** in the app.
+Keys are not exposed through the API itself.
-endpoints themselves.
 Never expose an API key in frontend/client-side code - call the API from your backend.

 A few endpoints (documented on the [Subscriptions](/docs/api/subscriptions) and [Contacts](/docs/api/contacts) reference
 pages) also accept requests from a whitelisted browser Origin, for use directly from a signup form or widget without